-Dudley Council has been shortlisted for three Horticulture Week Custodian Awards for projects in borough parks.
+Community groups and Dudley Council have been shortlisted for three Horticulture Week Custodian Awards for projects in borough parks.

 The Horticulture Week Custodian Awards are run by Horticulture week and celebrates the best of parks, gardens and tree management.

-Wollescote Park’s ‘Growing in the Park’ project has been shortlisted for best community health / wellbeing initiative.
-Dudley MIND (a mental health charity) uses horticulture throughout the seasons to engage with those facing mental health issues and included restorative work to the park’s beautiful walled garden.
+Dudley Mind’s ‘Growing in the Park’ project ran in partnership with Dudley Council has been shortlisted for best community health / wellbeing initiative.
+The mental health charity uses horticulture throughout the seasons to engage with those facing mental health issues and included restorative work to the park’s beautiful walled garden.

 A Heritage Lottery Fund project at Mary Stevens Park has been shortlisted for best heritage park and best parks restoration or development project.
 The £3.1 million restoration project has been done in conjunction with The Friends of Mary Stevens Park, including improvements to restore and redevelop the heritage elements of the site.
 It has also enabled the council to hold a regular program of events and activities and a range of volunteering and training opportunities.